kristopolous/DRR/indycast.net/md/about.md

 can easily stuff 25 stations on any half-assed modern consumer-grade internet connection.
 Each instance takes up about 80MB of resident memory so we are still just talking 2GB for all that.

-## Conclusion
+## Have the goals been met?

+In writing this software I wanted to have something that worked and follows principles in usability, transparency, adaptability, and simplicity that are held dearly by me.
+I've tried to create this in the way that I want software to be written.

-I hope you enjoyed reading this and use indycast.
+Given that, I hope you enjoyed reading this and use indycast.
 I've been working full-time, 7 days a week on it since June 2015 and encourage you to become part of the community.

 If there are stations you'd like to support, or better yet, money you'd like to donate, [a wiki has been set up](https://github.com/kristopolous/DRR/wiki)